steineggerlab/Metabuli/README.md

 # Metabuli
-Metabuli is a taxonomical classifier using amino acid and DNA at the same time.
+Metabuli taxonomically classifies metagenomic reads using both DNA and amino acid (AA) information.
-It is developed to achieve specificity of DNA based method and sensitivity of amino acid based method at the same time.
+It achieved specificity of DNA-based method and sensitivity of AA-method at the same time.

-## Requirements (WIP)

 ## Installation
 ### Precompiled binaries